mpoemsl/kitmus/README.md

 ## Usage

-Run `python generate.py` to generate the KITMUS dataset with default hyperparameters.
+Run `python generate.py` to (re-)generate the KITMUS dataset with default hyperparameters.
 This will create a folder `kitmus/` which will take up about 4GB of space.

-Run `python evaluate.py <PATH-TO-GOLD-CONLL-FILE> <PATH-TO-PREDICTED-FILE>` to evaluate a prediction.
-The predicted file can be a `jsonlines` or `tsv` file.
+Run `python evaluate.py <PATH-TO-GOLD-CONLL-FILE> <PATH-TO-PREDICTION-FILE>` to evaluate a prediction.
+The prediction file can be a `jsonlines` or `tsv` file.
+Predictions for the experiments featured in the paper can be found in `predictions/`.

 To learn more about any script and its parameters, run `python <SCRIPT> -h`.